EngineMachiner/beat4sprite/BGA's Guide/ReadMe.txt

 Out-It can refer to when the sprites are having a 3D Effect, they zoom out.
 Wh-Whirl
 InSpin-Particles circle and zoom in.
+Circle-Zooming effect shaping a circle

 FlipX-Sprites flip crossing the X axis.
 FlipY-Sprites flip crossing the Y axis.

 ZoomOutIn-When the order of zooming goes from the corner to the center.
 ZoomInOut-When the order of zooming goes from the center to the corner. --Similar to a snake movement.

+Folders:

+K-It's mean't for Kaleidoscope.
+(Ex: K0A) BG-References the background of the song (Ex: 5thBG001A) R-References only special rainbow effects (Ex: 5thR001A) Backgrounds-Places the background of the song